This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “BAC Vector, M13 and its Derivatives – 1”.

 d) These plasmids are termed as F’ plasmids

 Explanation: It is possible to carry out the excision of the F factor from the host chromosome.
 The excision is possible in vivo.
-Along with F factor, the DNA sequences of host chromosome are also excised.
+Along with the F factor, the DNA sequences of host chromosome are also excised.
 The F plasmid is able to accommodate very large size f host chromosome fragments and these are known as F’ plasmids.

 4. The low copy number of F plasmid is essential for the stability of these plasmids.
-The given statement is true or false.

 Explanation: Usually, the F plasmids are present in a low copy number in cells.
-These low copy numbers are very essential for the stability because then only few molecules can act as substrates for recombination mediated deletion.
+These low copy numbers are very essential for the stability because then only a few molecules can act as substrates for recombination mediated deletion.

 5. Choose the correct statement for BAC vector system.